DESERT SAGE EDITORIAL SERVICES

 Can I Learn to Edit My Own Book?

-Authors can either invest their own time and effort in learning how to edit their work (which fiction writers absolutely must do—see "Tips for Editing Fiction"), or they can use a professional book-editing service.
+Authors can either invest their own time and effort in learning how to edit their work (which fiction writers absolutely must do—see "Tips on Editing Fiction"), or they can use a professional book-editing service.
 A well-known rule of thumb says that it takes ten years to gain proficiency in a new skill or art form.
 Many nonfiction writers don’t want to spend this much time learning to edit, because their main priority is getting their message out to the world.
 Unlike fiction writers, some authors of nonfiction do not, first and foremost, consider themselves writers.
 Often they are experts in the fields of health, politics, history, psychology, self-help, and so on, and that is their main identity and source of professional gratification.
 For authors such as these, learning to give a book a professional edit would be a waste of time, when they could better spend their energy doing research for their next book.

 Novelists are in a different category, though.
 Many have been writing since childhood, have a good grasp of their native language, and have probably developed a unique voice.
 Yet they may have a few blind spots about grammatical issues, and most of them have not memorized the Chicago Manual of Style and the finer points of preparing a book for publication.
 In addition, although most fiction writers feel that they know their books inside and out, after writing and rewriting multiple drafts, they might be unaware of their tendency to repeat words in close proximity, use the same ideas and descriptions in different parts of the book, and a thousand other flaws that a good editor will notice.
+(For a free sample edit, click here.)

 Doesn't the Publisher Pay for Editing?